 - You get precise cursor control wherever you want to use your trackball.
 Hard tables, comfy sofas and lumpy beds are...

-- Experience Cooler Seating: Strategic ventilation holes in the memory foam of our gel seat cushions allow air to...
+- VENTILATED CHAIR CUSHION: Strategic ventilation holes in the memory foam of each gel seat cushion allows air to...